• Skip to primary navigation

 Notes

-• The pancakes are ready to flip when the edges look set and there are bubbles on top.
+• Flip when edges set and bubbles form on top.

-• Leftovers.
-Keep your leftovers stored in an airtight container or Ziploc bag in the fridge for 3-4 days.
-Reheat again before eating.
+Leftover Pancakes: Store in airtight container in fridge for 3-4 days.
+Reheat before serving.

 Nutritional Information